 Adding Accounts – PayPal Now Active

-For some time now, the greatest edge believably on Coinbase was the ability you were granted by being able to easily add “accounts” to your Coinbase platform.
+For some time now, the greatest edge believably on Coinbase was the ability you were granted by being able to easily add “accounts” to your Coinbase bitcoin trading platform.
 Their streamlining for the integration was rather straight forward: pick an option, enter details, confirm, and done.
 Now, by adding PayPal into the mix, the initiative is even easier.
 By offering withdrawal options with PayPal, Coinbase has enabled a new wave of utilization for users that may be skeptical, and rightfully so as many platforms within cryptocurrency have shown a rather foggy nature, and simply want to link an existing payment platform such as PayPal.
 Now with European availability, Coinbase can offer over PayPal withdrawal options for over 32 countries.